 - 1 1/2 pounds skinless, boneless chicken breasts

-1 Mix the marinade ingredients (yogurt, cilantro, olive oil, garlic, paprika, cumin, salt, and pepper) together in a medium sized bowl.
+1 Mix the marinade ingredients (yogurt, lemon juice, cilantro, olive oil, garlic, cumin, paprika, cinnamon, salt, and pepper) together in a medium sized bowl.
 Add the chicken pieces to the bowl and thoroughly coat with the marinade.
-Cover with plastic wrap and chill in the refrigerator from 6 to 10 hours.
+Cover with plastic wrap and chill in the refrigerator from 2 hours to overnight.

 2 Heat your grill on high heat if you are using a gas grill, or prepare coals for direct heat if you are using charcoal.
 Allow for one side of the grill to be the "cool" side.
 If you do not have a grill you can use a cast-iron grill pan on your stove.

 Grill the chicken breasts over direct high heat a couple of minutes on one side.
 Then turn them over and move them to the cool side of the grill.
 Cover and cook for a few minutes more, until the chicken is cooked through.